Adam Dodek

 Biography

-Professor Dodek joined the Faculty of Law at the University of Ottawa in 2008.
+Professor Dodek is a Full Professor and Dean Emeritus at the Faculty of Law.
 He has taught Public Law, Constitutional Law, Legal Ethics, Professional Responsibility, Torts, and a seminar on the Supreme Court of Canada.
-He served as Vice Dean Research from 2012-14 and as Dean of the Common Law Section from 2018 until June 2021.
+He served as Dean of the Common Law Section from 2018 until June 2021, shepherding the law school through COVID.
+He previously served as Vice Dean Research from 2012-14.

 Professor Dodek is the author of more than 50 academic articles and book chapters.
-He has authored or co-edited ten books in his areas of research interest: public law, the legal profession, the judiciary and legal ethics.
+He has authored or co-edited 14 books

-His book The Canadian Constitution (Dundurn, 2013; 2d ed.
-2016) was named by The Hill Times as one of the Best 100 Books in Politics, Public Policy and History of 2013.
-A French version of the book was published as La Constitution Canadienne (Dundurn, 2019) with Yan Campagnolo.
+His latest book is Constitutional Challengers: The Heroes, Villains, and Crusaders Behind Canada’s Biggest Cases.
+His book The Canadian Constitution (Dundurn), now in its third edition, was named by The Hill Times as one of the Best 100 Books in 2014 and again in 2024.
+A French version of the book was published as La Constitution Canadienne (Dundurn, 2019) with Professor Yan Campagnolo.

 Dodek co-edited Regulating Judges: Beyond Independence and Accountability (Edward Elgar, 2017) (with Richard Devlin); In Search of the Ethical Lawyer: Stories from the Canadian Legal Profession (UBC Press, 2016); Public Law at the McLachlin Court: The First Decade (Irwin Law, 2011) (with David A. Wright); Judicial Independence in Context (Irwin Law, 2010) (with Lorne Sossin); and The Sacred Fire: The Legacy of Chief Justice Antonio Lamer / Le feu sacré : l’héritage d’Antonio Lamer, juge en chef du Canada (with Daniel Jutras).

-Professor Dodek has received a number of honours including the Canadian Association of Law Teachers Prize for Academic Excellence (2018); the Mundell Medal for Excellence in Legal Writing (2017), the Walter Owen Book Prize (2015) and the Law Society Medal by the Law Society of Upper Canada (2015).
+Professor Dodek has received several honours including the Canadian Association of Law Teachers’ Prize for Academic Excellence (2018); the Mundell Medal for Excellence in Legal Writing (2017); the Walter Owen Book Prize (2015); and the Law Society of Ontario’s Law Society Medal (2015).
 In 2014, Canadian Lawyer named Dodek as one of Canada’s Most Influential Lawyers and in 2012 Professor Dodek was awarded the Capital Educators Award as one of the top teachers in Ottawa.

 Professor Dodek graduated from McGill University and Harvard Law School and then received a Fulbright Scholarship to research Israeli constitutional law while clerking for the Supreme Court of Israel.
 After being called to the bar in California, Professor Dodek practiced law in San Francisco and then clerked for the U.S. Court of Appeals for the Ninth Circuit in Pasadena, California.

-Dodek has previously served as a governor of the Law Commission of Ontario, a member of the Board of Directors of CanLII, a member of the Advisory Committee to the Office of the Public Service Integrity Commissioner of Canada, Advisory Committee, a trustee of the Ontario Bar Foundation and a Commissioner on the Canadian Commission on Democratic Expression.
+Dodek previously served as a governor of the Law Commission of Ontario, a member of the Advisory Committee to the Office of the Public Service Integrity Commissioner of Canada, a trustee of the Ontario Bar Foundation and a Commissioner on the Canadian Commission on Democratic Expression.